Sunday, September 8, 2019

 Caught Between Love and Loss

-This story starts out as if it is going to be a story about Richard, a guy who buys a block of land in the bush and decides to build a house on it, but then gradually becomes a story about his girlfriend, Rachel, as she struggles to define what her relationship with Richard is.
-Is he just a lover?
-Perhaps a potential long-term boyfriend?
-Is she in love with him?
-Or is she just in love with the idea of building a house and living in a beautiful rural Australia setting?
+This story begins as if it is going to be a story about Richard, a guy who buys a block of land in the bush and decides to build a house on it, but then gradually becomes a story about his girlfriend, Rachel, as she struggles to define what her relationship with Richard is.
+Is he just a lover or perhaps a potential long-term boyfriend?
+Is she in love with him, or is she just in love with the idea of building a house and living in a beautiful rural Australian setting?
 The house becomes a metaphor for their relationship as the reader wonders whether it will ever be complete.
 The story tugs at the heart as you hope they can find a way to really connect.

 A Refugee’s Rage

-In contrast to the first story, A Refugees Rage is a very angry story.
+In contrast to the first story, A Refugee’s Rage is a very angry story.
 It is the story of a sixteen-year-old Romanian refugee, Alexlandru, in Rome.
 He has had to look after himself for most of his life and will do anything to survive.
-He is a volatile character who readily resorts to violence to survive.
-The story is written in the first person so the reader sees the world almost exclusively through the eyes of someone who is not only a refugee in a foreign land, but in many ways a refugee from society.
-One day he meets a Syrian refugee, Ara, and the story revolves around their attempts to survive and whether his desire to survive will allow him to develop a relationship with her.
+He is a volatile character who readily resorts to violence.
+The story is written in the first person, so the reader sees the world almost exclusively through the eyes of someone who is not only a refugee in a foreign land but, in many ways, a refugee from society.
+One day, he meets a Syrian refugee, Ara, and the story revolves around their attempts to survive and whether his desire to survive will allow him to develop a relationship with her.

-The linking factor between the stories is, I think, that both main characters are searching for a place in life.
+I think the linking factor between the stories is that both main characters are searching for a place in life.
 The writing is excellent and frequently poetic (Anthony J. Langford has authored a few books of poetry).

-I thoroughly recommend the stories in this book as they will engage the reader while taking them out of their comfort zone.
+I thoroughly recommend this book’s stories, as they will engage the reader while taking them out of their comfort zone.

 Sunday, July 28, 2019